-Why hiring a traffic court lawyer can save you a lot of trouble
+Hire a traffic court lawyer, save yourself a lot of trouble

-Two recent cases heard at BC Supreme Court serve as good examples of why hiring an experienced traffic court lawyer can save you a lot of trouble if you plan on disputing a ticket.
+Two recent cases heard at BC Supreme Court serve as good examples of why you can save you a lot of trouble if you hire a traffic court lawyer.
 Challenging any kind of traffic ticket can be difficult.
 Doing so without the guidance of someone who knows what they’re doing can be doubly difficult.

 People who represent themselves in traffic court or fail to hire the right lawyer will find their case falls flat on its face, often through no fault of their own.
 It’s fairly common for applicants to trip at the first hurdle or to lose a court decision because of a technicality.
 It makes sense to hire a lawyer who is highly skilled in defending traffic tickets and who has experience of the traffic court system if you want to overturn a decision and clear your driving record, as the following cases will attest.